Franklin County clerk warns of deed scam

-MALONE — The Franklin County clerk is warning residents to remain vigilant amid an ongoing deed scam.
+MALONE — The county clerk is warning residents to remain vigilant amid an ongoing deed scam.

 “I want our residents to know that this is a scam, and they should never have to pay for a certified copy through a mailing of this nature,” Cassavaw said.
 “Deeds are recorded by my staff and then returned to the party who has recorded them.”

-Cassavaw said the fraudulent mailing advises recipients that a deed was recorded by the county clerk and recommends that property owners should have a certified copy of the deed.
+Cassavaw said the fraudulent mailing advises recipients that a deed was recorded by the Franklin County clerk, and recommends that property owners should have a certified copy of the deed.
 The mailing also invites homeowners to order a certified copy of their deed by mailing or phoning a form along with their payment.

 Cassavaw said the scam also includes a property assessment profile as part of the payment, which he said is available for free by looking at the assessment roll, and is also free information available from the county.